-Bridging Tradition with Innovation: Flavored Wines and the Evolving Wine Landscape (tasting session)
+Bridging Tradition with Innovation: Flavored Wines and the Evolving Wine Landscape (includes tasting)

 January 28, 2026